Shining in the Darkness: Development

+The game was re-released on the Wii Virtual Console in North America on August 13, 2007, and in Europe on September 7, 2007.

+Reception

-ReceptionSega Pro reviewed the game in 1991 and gave it a 93% score, describing the dungeon crawler as "superior to all other RPGs of this style", praising its detailed "background preparation", detailed graphics (including scaling sprites and water effects), character conversations, sound design (especially around taverns), replayability ("Every game is different"), and its innovative icon-based menu system.
+Sega Pro reviewed the game in 1991 and gave it a 93% score, describing the dungeon crawler as "superior to all other RPGs of this style", praising its detailed "background preparation", detailed graphics (including scaling sprites and water effects), character conversations, sound design (especially around taverns), replayability ("Every game is different"), and its innovative icon-based menu system.
 Peter Olafson of Computer Gaming World compared Shining to Dungeon Master and Speed Racer, and favorably cited the combat and animation.
 The magazine concluded that the game was a "hack-and-slash adventure" that is "not the full-blown CRPG that many gamers were hoping for" but "a decided step" in that direction.
-Dragon reviewers praised the game's smooth interface and gave it 4 out of 5 stars, saying that it "combines the icons and combat of Phantasy Star III, the first person perspective of Phantasy Star I, and the great close-up graphics of Phantasy Star II."Mega placed the game at #28 in their Top Mega Drive Games of All Time.
-In 2017, Gamesradar ranked the game 32nd on their "Best Sega Genesis/Mega Drive games of all time."
+Dragon reviewers praised the game's smooth interface and gave it four out of five stars, saying that it "combines the icons and combat of Phantasy Star III, the first person perspective of Phantasy Star I, and the great close-up graphics of Phantasy Star II."

+Mega placed the game at #28 in their Top Mega Drive Games of All Time.
+In 2017, GamesRadar ranked the game 32nd on their "Best Sega Genesis/Mega Drive games of all time."

 By late 1991, over 300,000 copies of the game had sold and paved the way for the new game project Shining Force.

+Legacy

-LegacyShining in the Darkness is considered by many gaming historians to be a pioneer of Japanese console RPGs, especially in Europe, which would not see a Final Fantasy game until more than six years after the Darkness made its mark in the region.
+Shining in the Darkness is considered by many gaming historians to be a pioneer of Japanese console RPGs, especially in Europe, which would not see a Final Fantasy game until more than six years after the Darkness made its mark in the region.
 One of the game's key innovations was its introduction of an icon-based menu system, possibly inspired by fellow Sega RPG Phantasy Star III: Generations of Doom (1990).
 The game also marked the beginning of the successful Shining series.

 The second game in the Shining series, Shining Force, diverged greatly in gameplay; however, many stylistic parts are reminiscent of Shining in the Darkness, including music and art.
 Other features such as the distinctive menu system, the use of priests for saving games and resurrecting characters, and several magic spells that would continue to be used in every game in the series up to and including Shining Force III, with the notable exception of Shining Wisdom.
 These games also all share story continuity, even Wisdom.

 A Shining game with similar gameplay, Shining the Holy Ark, was released for the Sega Saturn in 1996.